Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 When it comes to a good night’s sleep, what could be worse than a mattress that sags?
 A sagging mattress can throw your spine and posture out of whack, leading to issues like discomfort, pain, and overall poor sleep.
 If you’ve noticed a stubborn indent in the middle of your mattress, it might be time for a new bed.

-Our Top Pick for The Best Mattress That Won’t Sag
+Our Pick for The Best Mattress That Won’t Sag

 The Helix Midnight earned our top spot due to its overall versatility, responsiveness, and great edge support.
-This bed is an excellent choice for many types of sleepers.
+It also has a sizeable coil count (more on that later).
+Despite being constructed to best suit side sleepers, this bed is an excellent choice for many types of sleepers.

 The Best Mattresses That Won’t Sag